sr99622/libonvif/README.md

 PTZ operations.
 The GUI program has a record function that will write the camera stream to file and includes some basic media file management tools.

+The gui program is a python program and is invoked in the onvif-gui directory using the command 'python3 main.py'

 A utility program is included with libonvif that can be used as a maintenance tool and will discover compatible cameras on the local network and may be used to query each of them for device configuration such as RSTP connection uri information or video settings.

 The utility program is invoked using the 'onvif-util' command.

-The GUI interface may be invoked using the 'onvif-gui' command.

 To Install From Source
 ----------------------